Diaa-Eldeen-E/myRTOS/README.md

 ## A practical project for learning the RTOS from the inside

 ## It has the following features:
-- Priority preemptive scheduling with round robin algorithm.
+- Priority preemptive multi-level queue with round robin scheduling algorithm.
-- Context switching supports many modes of operation (FPU or non FPU, PSP or MSP).
+- Context switching supports many modes of operation.
 - Uses supervisor system calls to isolate the OS layer.
-- Provides an idle task defined by the user which gets executed when there isn't any ready task.
+- Two modes of operation: thread mode and kernel mode
+	- Separate stack pointer for each mode
+	- Kernel mode has privileged access
+	- Thread mode has un-privileged access
+	- OS routines run in kernel mode
+	- User threads run in thread mode
 - Supports mutex and semaphore (This is stil a work in progress).
-- A config header file to control the RTOS e.g. FPU_ENABLED, PRIORTY_LEVELS.
+- A config header file to control the RTOS e.g. FPU_ENABLED, PRIORTY_LEVELS and Tick period.
+- Provides a precise OS_delay function for periodic routines
+- Depends totaly on static allocation i.e. requires 0 heap space
+- Provides an idle task hook.

+## RTOS CPU overhead < 0.8%